iamxiaoma/app-framework/tutorial/setup.md

 ## Node.js

-To run App Framework and the development server, you need to install **Node.js**, which is available for macOS, Windows and Linux.
+To run the App Framework scripts and the development server, you need to install **Node.js**, which is available for macOS, Windows and Linux.

 1. Download from [Nodejs.org](https://nodejs.org/) the right installer for your operating system
 2.